panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 #### MongoDb

-we supported mongodb in kubernetes by using a helm chart.
+We supported MongoDB in Kubernetes by using a helm chart.
 This is not supported in cloud run.
-You can use a managed mongodb service, e.g. mongodb atlas.
+You can use a managed MongoDB service, e.g. MongoDB atlas.